 taking a long, long time to do so

-and when you hear the story of your own life sung and read to you
+and when I heard the story of my own life

-starting with the names of your own parents,
+starting with the names of my own parents,

 Norman and Marjorie,